anikjain0612/Python-Lab/Experiment 1/README.md

-# Experiment 1: Introduction to Python Programming
+# Experiment 1: Introduction to Python programming

 ## Title
-Introduction to Python Programming and Installation of Jupyter Notebook Using Anaconda
+Introduction to Python programming and installation of Jupyter Notebook using Anaconda

 ---